-When the company makes a payment in return for the shares, there are two possibilities: the payment may be treated as a capital payment subject to capital gains tax in the hands of the vendor (see below); or as a distribution subject to income tax.
-Given that the sale will be during the lifetime of the shareholder and with the possibility of entrepreneurs' relief being available, clearly the preferable option is for capital treatment.
+When the company makes a payment in return for the shares, there are two possibilities: the payment may be treated as a capital payment subject to potential capital gains tax in the hands of the vendor; or as a distribution subject to income tax.
+Given that the sale will follow the death of the shareholder and the shares will be revalued on death for CGT purposes (meaning that little or no gain would arise on a sale made relatively soon after death), clearly the preferable option is the capital treatment.

-Legislation dictates the conditions that need to be satisfied for the capital treatment to apply.
+Legislation specifies conditions that need to be satisfied for capital treatment to apply.

 Different provisions apply in two circumstances; firstly, in what is called a "general transaction" - where the purchase is for the benefit of the company's trade - and, secondly, where the sale is "necessary to meet an inheritance tax liability" on the shareholder's death.
-For purchase on critical illness only the first will be relevant.
-In addition, the following conditions are also relevant:-
+In addition, the following conditions are common to both sets of circumstances:

-- The company must be unquoted (this includes companies whose shares are dealt in on the Alternative Investment Market (AIM)). - The company must be a trading company (not an investment company).
+- The company must be unquoted. (including companies whose shares are dealt in on the Alternative Investment Market (AIM). - The company must be a trading company (not an investment company).